hcopp/footballcs4641/README.md

 ![Infographic](./assets/infographic.png)

 ### Introduction/Background
-Problem we aim to address, motivation, and goal
 Problem: The outcome of a football play is considered to be very unpredictable.
 The factors that go into it (weather, positions, remaining yards, etc) make it hard for a coach to judge in the moment which plays will allow the team to get the yards needed to succeed.
 Motivation: Being able to model the number of yards that will be gained by a play will yield a team a competitive advantage.
 Goal: To model the number of yards that will be gained in an NFL play based on the situation.